Eye Exams for Contact Lenses

 After finding contact lenses that fit properly, are comfortable for you, and provide good vision, your eye doctor can write your contact lens prescription.
 This prescription will designate contact lens power, a shape matching the curvature of your eye (base curve), and diameter.

-It typically takes about two office visits to complete the contact lens fitting.
+Usually it takes about two office visits to complete an uncomplicated contact lens fitting.
 After that, your eyes will need to be examined once annually so that your eye doctor can monitor the health of your eyes.
-Some patients may need contact lens progress evaluations prior to the annual visit.
+In some cases, you may need more frequent follow-up visits.

 Keep in mind that if you wear contact lenses, your annual eye exams typically will cost more than a routine exam for someone who doesn't wear contacts, due to the additional contact lens-related tests that are included.